isomerpages/mof-vital/media-library/publications/_posts/2023-02-24-post-FY2023 MOF Committee of Supply Debate Speech by Senior Minister of State Mr Chee Hong Tat.md

 C9.
 Sir, another example is IRAS’ initiative to encourage businesses to use seamless filing software.
 Such software provides many productivity benefits for businesses, as they can automatically generate and file their corporate income tax computations and returns.
 This process takes only 15 minutes, compared to the estimated 8 hours required for manual preparation and submission.

 C10.
 Moving on to the next area of how MOF supports businesses to develop capabilities for growth.
-We will continue to simplify our processes for suppliers, including SMEs, to participate in government tenders while maintaining a level-playing field for all businesses, and achieving value-for-money procurement outcomes.
+We will continue to simplify our processes for suppliers, including SMEs, to participate in government tenders while maintaining a level-playing field for all businesses, and achieving value-for-money procurement outcomes. <ul>

 a.
 For procurement below $90,000, financial track record is not required.
-The terms and conditions are also simplified, for example there is no requirement to provide security deposits.
+The terms and conditions are also simplified, for example there is no requirement to provide security deposits. </ul>

 C11.
 SMEs participate actively in our government contracts, and about 80% of these are awarded to SMEs annually.
 Winning government contracts gives SMEs the opportunity to build up their track records, develop capabilities and capacity to tap into new growth areas.